 - Invest in the right shoes.
 A supportive shoe can improve your posture and absorb some of the impact placed on your body during a run.

 - Vary your running surface.
 Switching from pavement to track to grass, etc. can lessen excessive impact and muscle strain.

 - Always stretch.
 Stretching lengthens the muscles that were tightened during running and increases your flexibility.

 - Strengthen your back and core muscles.
 This will help improve your running posture, which will also improve your mobility.

 Following these tips and educating yourself on the proper running form can make a world of difference to your body.
 Taking advantage of your chiropractor is also an effective means to protect your back and prevent future injury.
-Ideal Spine Health is happy to help you improve your current running experience.
+Ideal Spine Health Center is happy to help you improve your current running experience.
 For more information, contact us today or call 208-939-2502 to schedule your complimentary consultation.